mirhamza708/Madgwick-filter-STM32-MPU9250/README.md

 way is to attach a gyroscope onto the object and measure the rotation rates of the object and integrate those measurements every 0.01 seconds or so, this will give a crude orientation of the object which will keep drifting away from the actual orientation of the object.
-This is because the sensor data we are integrating is noisy and the noise is also integrated and thus causing drift.
+This is because the sensor data we are integrating is noisy and biased, which is also integrated and thus causing drift.
 The second method is to use an accelerometer which will be a much better option because it has no drift component. the only two reasons the accelerometer alone can not be used are that the accelerometer readings are too much noisy and we cannot measure the yaw angle with just an accelerometer.
 If let's say we want to use it on a Quadcopter